raul-sauco/ramo-space-shooter/README.md

 The objective is to create a space shooter that runs in an open world where the player has to complete one mission per level.
 As the player approaches the level's objective, it will become harder to survive.

+Levels should be progressively harder.
+The player should be able to learn about the enemies in earlier levels to help survive later levels.

 ## Work done.

 ### Outline requirements.